hds-sandbox/RDM_biodata_course/develop/02_NGS_data.md

 For genomic DNA sequencing, variant calling identifies differences (mutations, insertions, deletions) between the sequenced sample and the reference genome.
 This step is crucial for detecting genetic variations associated with diseases or phenotypic traits.

-!!!
-"Bioinformatics data from VC"
+!!! note "Bioinformatics data from VC"

-    - **VCF**: Variant Call Format (VCF) files store genetic variations, such as single nucleotide variants (SNVs), insertions, deletions, and structural variants, identified during variant calling.
+    **VCF**: Variant Call Format (VCF) files store genetic variations, such as single nucleotide variants (SNVs), insertions, deletions, and structural variants, identified during variant calling.
 VCF files include variant position, alleles, genotype information, and quality scores.

 ### RNA Expression Analysis

 In RNA-Seq experiments, data analysis includes quantification of gene expression levels, detection of alternative splicing events, and identification of differentially expressed genes under different experimental conditions.

-!!!
-"Bioinformatics data from Expression Analyses"
+!!! note "Bioinformatics data from Expression Analyses"

-    - **Count matrix**: represents the quantified number of times each gene or genomic feature is observed in a set of biological samples.
+    **Count matrix**: represents the quantified number of times each gene or genomic feature is observed in a set of biological samples.
 Each row typically corresponds to a gene, while each column represents a sample.

 ### Epigenetic Profiling

 Epigenetic analyses, such as ChIP-Seq, assess DNA modifications and protein-DNA interactions, providing insights into gene regulation and chromatin structure.

-!!!
-"Bioinformatics data from Epigenetic profiling"
+!!! note "Bioinformatics data from Epigenetic profiling"

     - **Peak Calling Results**: For ChIP-Seq or other genomic profiling experiments, peak calling identifies regions with enriched signal intensity.
 The results are typically presented in BED or BEDGraph formats, indicating the genomic positions and signal intensities of detected peaks, or BigWig files for visualization in a genome browser.
     - **BED/BEDGraph**: These files are used to represent genomic intervals, such as gene coordinates, regions of interest, or coverage information.
 BED files define genomic regions with start and end coordinates, while BEDGraph files represent continuous data (e.g., coverage) as a graph.